ajirios/Zippr/README.md

 2:Users can select from a list of driving options for their vehicle.
 3:Users can see real-time changes of driving options as drivers change their location.
 4:Users can confirm their pickup location and price before their ride order is placed.

+Features By Piyush

+1. Users can tap on a bottom tab navigation bar to access and view their favorite places.
+2. Users can tap on a bottom tab navigation bar to access and view their rides.
+3. Users can tap on a bottom tab navigation bar to access and view their chats.
+4. Users can tap on a bottom tab navigation bar to access and view their profile.